slgraff/fakefarm/2021/psalms/68/readme.md

 6
 Elohim settles the solitary in a home;
-he leads out the prisoners to prosperity, but the rebellious dwell in a parched land.
+YHVH leads out the prisoners to prosperity, but the rebellious dwell in a parched land.

 7
-O Elohim, when you went out before your people, when you marched through the wilderness, Selah
+O Elohim, when YHVH went out before YHVH's people, when YHVH marched through the wilderness, Selah

 8
-the earth quaked, the heavens poured down rain, before Elohim, the One of Sinai, before Elohim, the Elohim of Israel.
+the earth quaked, the heavens poured down rain, before Elohim, the Holy One of Sinai, before Elohim, the Elohim of Israel.

 9
-Rain in abundance, O Elohim, you shed abroad;
+Rain in abundance, O Elohim, YHVH shed abroad;
-you restored your inheritance as it languished;
+YHVH restored YHVH's inheritance as it languished;

 10
 your flock found a dwelling in it;
 in your goodness, O Elohim, you provided for the needy.